Logging Tab

 Debug | Used by Support for debugging. |

-None | If you select None, no events are logged. |
+None | This indicates that no events are logged. |

 These are related to event logging levels, not alarm severities, even though some naming conventions overlap.
 Events and alarms have different sources.
 Alarms, when they clear, list as the ALERT level in the Event Log.